Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Fixed issue with burning building graphics not appearing.

+* Heroes
+- Added a few new wyrm heroes (without new portraits), recruitable at kobold mercenary camps.
+- Fixed issue which made recruitable fauna heroes' stats to not appear properly when hovering over their buttons.

 * Miscellaneous
 - Minor pathfinding performance improvement.
 - Fixed crash which could happen when a transport ship was destroyed while a unit with a level-up point was inside.